 Due to their upbringing for many years with the Chukchi Tribe in Siberia and sled racing in Alaska, they crave intense physical exercise, this is normal for them.

-Without a proper physical activity, your husky will be conserving too much energy, and this will not create a healthy appetite.
+Without sufficient physical activity, your husky will be conserving too much energy, and this will not create a healthy appetite.

 It’s always important to be aware of the overall health of your husky, or any pet for that matter!
 It’s good to know the correct information specific to the breed of dog you have.